Expressions used in Everyday Spoken English in Social and Professional contexts

 getting used to the attention

-When you 'get used to' someone or something or 'become used to' something it means you become accustomed to it or familiar with it and no longer find it strange or unsettling.
-If you visit the UK, for example, you might find it hard to 'get used to' driving on the left-hand side of the road.
-This phrase is often confused with 'used to' meaning something you did in the past that you no longer do now.
+When you 'get used to' someone or something or 'become used to' something, you become accustomed to it or familiar with it, and no longer find it strange or unsettling.
+If you visit the UK, for example, you might find it hard to 'get used to' driving on the left side of the road.
+This phrase is often confused with 'used to', meaning something you did in the past that you no longer do now.
 "I used to live in France but now I live in Malta."
-This phrase is used in a similar way to a modal verb.

 Social Examples (Basic)